Improving drought-resilience among the rural communities of the Horn of Africa

-Title: Strengthening IGAD’s capacity to enhance drought resilience in the Horn of Africa (SCIDA-II)
+Title: Strengthening IGAD’s Capacity to Increase Resilience in the Horn of Africa (SCIDA III)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Country: IGAD Member States: Djibouti, Eritrea (currently suspended), Ethiopia, Kenya, Sudan, Somalia, South Sudan, Uganda; project office in Djibouti
+Country: IGAD Member States: Djibouti, Eritrea (currently suspended), Ethiopia, Kenya, Sudan, Somalia, South Sudan, Uganda

 Lead executing agency: Intergovernmental Authority on Development (IGAD)